augustoocch/augustoocch/README.md

 - 📖 Currently studying React!

-- ❤️ Blockchain enthusiast and technology lover!
-Wanting to perfom these habilities in 2023-2024.

 - 🇦🇷 🏴󠁧󠁢󠁥󠁮󠁧󠁿 From Argentina!
 Native spanish speaker, with a cambridge certification in english

 ---